WebAhead/master-reference/CONTRIBUTING.md

 ### Labels

-`week-<name-here>` - if your new issue relates to a specific week of the course (e.g. `week-toolkit`) `bug` - something in this repo is broken (e.g. a link) `discuss` - you'd like the community's input before you start any work `question` - you're not actually sure whether this is an issue or not and would like confirmation `help wanted` - you would like some help in completing work on this issue
+- `week-<name-here>` - if your new issue relates to a specific week of the course (e.g. `week-toolkit`)
+- `bug` - something in this repo is broken (e.g. a link)
+- `discuss` - you'd like the community's input before you start any work
+- `question` - you're not actually sure whether this is an issue or not and would like confirmation
+- `help wanted` - you would like some help in completing work on this issue

 ## Starting work

-### Naming branches
+### Branches

 Branches should have short and descriptive names.
 Your branch name should follow the following naming convention: